vrcAlbert/documentation-api/source/php/behaviours/twinnable.rst

 .. php:method:: get_all_context()

-	:returns: Array of all twin contexts, current item context include.
+	:returns: Array of all twinned contexts, including the one of the current item.

 .. php:method:: get_other_context($filter = array())

 	:param array $filter: Array of contexts ID.
-If set, return only twin contexts which belongs to array ``$filter``.
+If set, return only twinned contexts which belongs to array ``$filter``.
-	:returns: Array of all twin contexts ID, current item context exclude.
+	:returns: Array of all twinned contexts ID, excluding the one of the current item.

 Example
 *******